Yasmani Grandal Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective eight K/9, the third-worst in the league.
+- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.84).
+- The Guardians have a 3.88 team ERA that ranks seventh among all league pitching staffs.

-- Guardians pitchers combine to allow 106 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to give up 108 home runs (one per game), the second-fewest in baseball.

-- Allen makes the start for the Guardians, his 15th of the season.
-He is 4-3 with a 3.39 ERA and 76 strikeouts in 74 1/3 innings pitched.
+- Civale (4-2) takes the mound for the Guardians in his 13th start of the season.
+He's put together a 2.54 ERA in 71 2/3 innings pitched, with 54 strikeouts.

-- His most recent time out came on Monday against the Kansas City Royals, when the left-hander threw seven innings, surrendering four earned runs while allowing seven hits.
+- The righty last appeared on Tuesday against the Kansas City Royals, when he threw eight innings, allowing one earned run while giving up five hits.

+- The 28-year-old has a 2.54 ERA and 6.8 strikeouts per nine innings across 12 games this season, while allowing a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.